jmstipanowich/Movie-Data-Repo/README.md

 * Rotten Tomatoes
 * TheMovieDB.org

-It is up to you to decide what data from this to use and how to use it.
-If you want to make this more challenging, you can scrape websites or make API calls to get additional data.
-If you are feeling overwhelmed, we recommend you use only the following data files:
+I was given the choice what data from this to use and how to use it.

-* imdb.title.basics
-* imdb.title.ratings
-* bom.movie_gross

-These datasets were provided to me as part of of a project for Flatiron School.
+These datasets were provided to me by Flatiron School for the Microsoft project.

-### Analysis
+### Movie Analysis Methods and Results

+### Conclusions

 ### Recommendations for Further Analysis

+### For More Information

-### Conclusion
+### Repository Structure